Kohkitos/data-cleaning-sharks/README.md

 - 3. Make another one but with the prefered time of the day.
 - 4. Adding a column to the last one with the kind of snacker.
 - 5. Merge the two together.
+- 6. Import it as csv.

+Finally, I'm going to create a little computer program to access to the information and adding new if wanted.